mbbill/JSC.js/README.md

-**JSC.js** is a JavaScript engine which can run on top of you browser's JavaScript engine.
+**JSC.js** is a JavaScript engine that can run on top of your browser's JavaScript engine.
 It's based on the JavaScript engine (JavaScriptCore) of WebKit and compiled to wasm with emscripten.
-Therefore, if you're using Safari, you are literally running its JavaScript engine on top of itself.
+Therefore, if you're using Safari, you are running its JavaScript engine on top of itself.

 The size of JSC.wasm is around 4MB (compressed js and mem file).